Assassin's Creed (novel series): Revelations (2011)

 Assassin's Creed: Revelations is the final novel in the series written by Anton Gill and is an adaptation of the video game of the same name, focusing on Ezio Auditore's side of the story.
 The novel also describes the final years of Ezio's life, after the events of the game, and includes a novelization of the short film Assassin's Creed: Embers.
 It was published by Penguin Books on 24 November 2011 in the United Kingdom, and on 29 November 2011 in the United States.

 Forsaken (2012)

 Assassin's Creed: Forsaken, again written by Andrew Holmes, is based on Assassin's Creed III, but is not a direct adaptation.
 Instead, it tells the story of Haytham Kenway, the game's main antagonist, from his childhood to his death in 1781, showing a mirrored perspective to what the game portrays.
-Similarly to Assassin's Creed: The Secret Crusade, the novel is written in an in-universe style, being presented as Haytham's journal, which his son Connor (the game's main protagonist) recovers and reads through following his father's death in order to learn more about his life.
+Similarly to Assassin's Creed: The Secret Crusade, the novel is written in an in-universe style, being presented as Haytham's journal, which his son Connor (the game's main protagonist) recovers and reads through following his father's death.
 Forsaken was published by Penguin Books on 4 December 2012 in both the United Kingdom and the United States.